-On July 24, 2022, the Company's Board of Directors adopted a rights plan (the "Rights Plan") to protect the interests of the Company's shareholders.
-Each Right entitles the registered holder thereof to purchase from the Company one Ordinary Share at a price of \$0.01 per share, subject to adjustment, once the Rights become exercisable, and subject to the exercise terms and conditions thereof described in the Rights Agreement.
-The rights would become exercisable only if an entity, person, or group acquires beneficial ownership of 15% or more of the Company's outstanding ordinary shares in a transaction not approved by the Company's Board of Directors.
-The Rights Plan has a 364-day term, expiring on July 24, 2023.
+On July 24, 2022, the Company's Board of Directors adopted a shareholder rights plan (the "Initial Rights Plan") to protect the interests of the Company's shareholders.
+Each Right entitled the registered holder thereof to purchase from the Company one ordinary share at a price of NIS 0.01 per share, subject to adjustment, once the Rights were to become exercisable, and subject to the exercise terms and conditions thereof described in a related Rights Agreement, dated as of July 25, 2022, between the Company and Continental Stock Transfer & Trust Company, as rights agent.
+The Rights were to become exercisable only if an entity, person, or group were to acquire beneficial ownership of 15% or more of the Company's outstanding ordinary shares in a transaction not approved by the Company's Board of Directors.
+The Initial Rights Plan initially had a 364-day term, expiring on July 24, 2023, which was extended to December 31, 2023.
+Under a Third Amendment to Rights Agreement, entered into on December 21, 2023, the Initial Rights Plan and related Rights Agreement were terminated in conjunction with the adoption of the New Rights Plan (as described below).